nocobase/website/content/articles/self-hsosted-projects-list/index.md

 **Introduction**

-Memos is an open-source self-hosted note-taking and knowledge management system designed to help users record and organize information, supporting Markdown editing.
+Memos is an open-source, self-hosted note-taking and knowledge management system designed to help users record and organize information, with Markdown editing support.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

-* **Data Privacy & Control**: Memos allows users to run on their own servers, ensuring the security of notes and knowledge data.
-It provides powerful search and tagging features, suitable for individual or team use.
+* **Data Privacy & Control**: Memos allows users to run it on their own servers, ensuring the security of notes and knowledge data.
+It offers powerful search and tagging features, suitable for individual or team use.
 * **Customization**: Supports customizing notebook structure, tags, and categories for various note-taking and knowledge management needs.
-* **Maintenance Costs**: Requires users to handle technical support and maintenance.
+* **Maintenance Costs**: Users are responsible for technical support and maintenance.

 ## No.5：Appsmith